Scoring Your Opportunities

 Monthly presentations 2 2 2 2 16

+Presentations scored 16.
+Status updates scored 625.
 Devon started with status updates despite feeling like it was “too easy to bother with.”
-Result: 10-12 hours saved per week.
-The concentrated pain of presentations had masked the distributed drain of status updates.
-The time per presentation felt worse because it was all at once.
-But the cumulative time on status updates was actually higher—just invisible because it was spread across small chunks.
+Result: roughly 10 hours saved a week.
+The concentrated pain of presentations had masked the distributed drain of daily updates.

 Common Objections